In this Friday Funny. We wanted to share with you several of our favorite interview videos.

 Command of the English Language is what separates an average virtual employee from a great virtual employee.
 It is important that you select a virtual employee that clearly communicates and understand the English Language effectively, this is especially true when hiring globally.
-We certainly have all had the experience of calling an international call center and been frustrated by not being able to understand the person on the other line.
+We certainly have all had the experience of calling an international call center and being frustrated by not being able to understand the person on the other line.
 This experience has left a lot of people afraid of outsourcing.
 (If you are worried about the quality of what you can expect from our VEs – check out Theriza’s English.)
 This means that you should talk with them as well as read their writing.

 Yet, good communication goes beyond just being able to speak and write.
-Top-notch virtual employees also go beyond the words to understand what you intend and mean.
+Top-notch virtual employees also go beyond words to understand what you intend and mean.
 They become the “other you”.
 Of course, this takes time and training, but it is well worth the effort.
 At HireSmartVirtualEmployees.com. we screen for communication skills and let you determine the “fit”.
-The person who you connect with and gives you the confidence you need to focus on other parts of your business.
+The person who you connect with and who gives you the confidence you need to focus on other parts of your business.

 During the interview, determine if your aspiring virtual employee is excited by the opportunity to work with your team.
 How do they view the work you need them to do?
-Is it something new or have they had the experience before.
+Is it something new or have they had the experience before?
 Depending on the position, you need to review their personality to make sure it is in alignment.
 Asking a social butterfly to number crunch is probably not going to work and asking a number cruncher to talk on the phone is probably the kiss of death.

 When we say “excitement” we use that term in the confines of the assigned role.
 However, you want to ensure that your hire is interested in performing at a high level every day.